Noctivar/Noctivar/README.md

 # 💫 About Me:
-New to CS.<br> Triple majoring in Pure Math, Theoretical Physics, and English Literature. <br> Triple major, quadruple stress, quintuple caffeine intake
+New to CS.<br> Triple majoring in Pure Math, Theoretical Physics, and English Literature.
 <br>Building Aegis.<br>

 # 💻 Tech Stack: